You’ve read about the many science-based benefits of meditation and wonder if it’s for you.

 If you feel overwhelmed and anxious about the state of your life or the world, meditation can help.

-Studies show meditation can reduce stress and alleviate anxiety, depression, eating disorders and even addictions.
+Studies show it can reduce stress and alleviate anxiety, depression, eating disorders and even addictions by taming your fight or flight reaction.

 Cortisol is a hormone your body produces in the face of stressful events.

-If stress persists, your body remains revved up and your immune, digestive and other systems don’t function like they should.
-How could they when they are perpetually suppressed.
+If stress persists, your body remains revved up and your immune, digestive and other systems remain in a suppressed state.

-The result can be chronic illness, sleepless nights, worry, depression and anxiety.
+This can cause chronic illness, sleepless nights, worry, depression and anxiety.

-Fortunately, according to a study of medical students, meditation can help lower cortisol levels and give your body and mind a break.
+Fortunately, studies show meditation helps lower cortisol levels and give your body and mind a break.

 Is it any wonder, given the stress that most of us experience on a daily basis, that heart attacks and strokes are common?

-Meditation helps pause the flow of stress hormones and gives your heart and blood vessels a chance to rest.
+Meditation helps pause the flow of stress hormones and gives your heart and blood vessels a much deserved rest.

 Studies show the answer could be yes.